 Conditions were pretty similar from tee to green as they were at Andalusia.
 By that I mean things were still very good for playability, but definitely in the early stages of the summer transition.
 There were plenty of brown spots starting to show.
 However, the fairways, tees and rough in general were playing nicely.
 The bunkers were also good.
 The greens here have fully yellowed out and lost any traces of the fall/winter overseed with the summer bermuda just starting to take hold.
 Not necessarily bad.
 They were very firm, but rolling smooth and quicker than Andalusia.

-Mountain View falls right in the mix with Andalusia and other great private clubs that aren’t quite in the upper tier of Coachella Valley courses.
+Mountain View falls right in the mix with Andalusia and plenty of other great private clubs that aren’t quite in the upper tier of Coachella Valley courses.
 However, some of those set the bar extremely high and even second tier courses will impress a majority of people.

 Some pictures from Mountain View Country Club at La Quinta (5/31/18):